marcogaudioso/Final-project/README.md

 The project is divided into different section:

 # Data cleaning
-Actions have been performed to prepare the datset for the next steps and anlysis:
+Actions have been performed to prepare the datset for the next steps and analysis:

 Sub sections:
 - Initial dropping of columns not needed
-- Text column treatment
+- Text & Date column treatment
 - Null values treatment & Label encoder
 - Duplicates treatment